-Team Army has provided us unique opportunities to engage with a wide spread of our key defence stakeholders.
+Team Ethos has provided us unique opportunities to engage with a wide spread of our key defence stakeholders.
 It has delivered tangible benefits by helping to build key relationships at the highest level and joint understanding for collaborative working at a critical time.

 Shea Hindman, Government & Defence, Trend Micro